Symbiotic Backscatter Communication: A Design Perspective on the Modulation Scheme of Backscatter Devices: Introduction

-\begin{itemize} \item Considering the MASK and MPSK modulation schemes employed by the BD, respectively, we derive the achievable rates of the PT and BD.
+{\begin{itemize} \item Considering the MASK or MPSK modulation scheme employed by the BD, we derive the achievable rates of the PT and BD.
 The PT's rate is also obtained under the infinite-order ASK and PSK, respectively. \item We theoretically prove the following three results.
 First, under the finite-order ASK or PSK modulation, whether or not allowing BD to backscatter information benefits PT's rate depends on the phase of the BD's symbols.
 This highlights the importance of optimizing the phases of MASK and MPSK modulation schemes in practical SBC.
 Second, we demonstrate how the phase of the information transmitted by BD affects PT's transmission rate as the modulation order $M$ approaches to infinity under ASK and PSK modulation, respectively.
 Specifically, for the infinite-order PSK, the improvement in the PT's rate can always be ensured, while such a conclusion does not hold for the infinite-order ASK.
-Third, the rate of BD is independent of the phase of the BD symbols. \item We formulate two optimization problems to maximize the PT's transmission rate by optimizing the phase of the BD's reflected signals under MASK and MPSK modulation schemes, respectively.
+Third, the rate of BD is independent of the phase of the BD symbols. \item We formulate two problems to maximize the PT's transmission rate by optimizing the phase of the BD's reflected signals under MASK and MPSK modulation schemes, respectively.
 We derive the closed-form expressions of the optimal phase for maximizing PT's transmission rate under MASK and BPSK modulation, respectively.
 Our results demonstrate that for MASK, the optimal phase is determined solely by the channel coefficients and is independent of the modulation order.
 In contrast, for MPSK, the optimal phase depends on both the channel coefficients and the modulation order.
-These findings provide practical guidelines for BD modulation phase adjustment to maximum the transmission rate of PT in SBC. \item Simulation results verify our theoretical results and demonstrate that the optimal phase of MASK/MPSK can improve the PT's rate.
-Besides, the results also reveal the condition under which ASK outperforms PSK in terms of the BD's rate. \end{itemize}
+To bridge theory and practice, we further propose a practical circuit design that enables BDs to realize discrete phases, closely approximating the optimal performance. \item Simulation results confirm that the optimal phase of MASK/MPSK can improve the PT's rate, and demonstrate that the proposed discrete-phase circuit design achieves near-optimal performance.
+Besides, the results also reveal the condition under which ASK outperforms PSK in terms of the {PT's rate.} \end{itemize}}

 This paper is organized as follows.
 Section II describes the SBC system model.
 In Section III, we derive the achievable rates for the PT and BD, targeting the adoption of MASK, and MPSK modulation, respectively.
 Section IV formulates the PT's rate maximization problem under both MASK and MPSK modulation schemes and derives the optimal phase.
 Section V presents numerical results.
 Finally, the paper is concluded in Section VI.